 The following day, a man died when a tree fell onto his vehicle at Brunkerville.
 Another man died during a house fire that, it is believed, was started by a candle being used during the blackouts caused by the storm.
 The total death toll rose to ten.

-The ABC Newcastle documentary is available below.
+The full ABC Newcastle documentary narrated by Carol Duncan can be viewed below.

 Medical Journal of Australia – Mitigating the health impacts of a natural disaster.

 City Newcastle Flood Information

 Header image | Murray McKean 2007